Skip to content

 New Voices First Pamphlet Award winner 2022

 Bethan Manley‘s first collection, Goodnight Cariad was published as a pamphlet by Frosted Fire in October 2022.
-As an award winner, Bethan has received 50 free copies of her book, and royalties on all books sold after that.
+As an award winner, Bethan received 50 free copies of her book, and royalties on all books sold after that.

 If you would like a copy of this remarkable book, you can order it here.